MileHacker Logo

 Cultural Sensitivity

 Engaging respectfully with Djiboutian culture creates positive interactions.
-Learning simple greetings, dressing modestly, and showing patience enhance your experience.
+Learning basic greetings, dressing modestly, and showing patience enhance your experience.

 Respectful Interaction Guidelines

-• Learn simple greetings in The french language, Arabic, Somali, or Afar.
+• Learn fundamental greetings in French, Arabic, Somali, or Afar.

-• Dress modestly, especially outside tourist zones and in religious sites.
+• Dress modestly, especially outside tourist zones and in holy sites.

 • Always ask for permission when taking pictures of people; respect refusals.